Peripheral Artery Disease Screening

 Left to its natural progression, peripheral artery disease can lead to seriously impaired ambulation, worsening leg pain, ulceration, gangrene, and even amputation in the most dire cases.
 The rise in obesity, diabetes, and high blood pressure in America, and the continued prevalence of smoking have set the stage for a quiet pandemic that sees more than 50,000 avoidable amputations every year.

 We need your help.
 In the hands of the right Vascular Specialist, minimally invasive endovascular treatments are able to reverse the course of peripheral artery disease, restore function, and salvage limbs that would otherwise require amputation.
-Even with the cure at our disposal, screening, referral, and patient engagement continue to be barriers to effective prophylaxis.
+Even with the cure at our disposal, screening tests, referral, and patient engagement continue to be barriers to effective prophylaxis.

-To aid in the battle against lower extremity arterial disease and its complications, our Vascular Specialists review the signs, symptoms, risk factors, and screening methods that can be used to help detect peripheral artery disease early and triage patients to the appropriate specialist.
+To aid in the battle against lower extremity arterial disease and its complications, our Vascular Specialists review the signs, symptoms, risk factors, and screening test methods that can be used to help detect peripheral artery disease early and triage patients to the appropriate specialist.

 Your Vascular Partner

 Dr. Michael Lalezarian is a double-board certified Vascular Interventional Radiologist specializing in minimally invasive endovascular arterial revascularization.
 He is a committed partner in the battle against the devastating consequences of advanced peripheral arterial disease (PAD) and critical limb ischemia (CLI).

 Peripheral Artery Disease Signs & Symptoms

 • Aching or burning in the lower extremities

 Intermittent claudication is the classic, textbook-defined symptom of PAD, but not all patients experience this.
 It’s also understood that claudication can cease for multiple years as major collateral vessels form, allowing for ‘silent’ progression.